Family dog saves the day after two people try to break into Virginia Beach home

 “My eldest daughter, Kelly, said that she [Penelope] chased away the burglar.
 I was shocked.
 I really thought she would just lick the guy to death,” said Ryan.

-Penelope, who is a half-lab, half-pit rescue dog, did the exact opposite.
+Penelope, who is a half-lab, half-pit rescue, did the exact opposite.
 Her barks scared the burglar away.

 Police have not found the two who tried to break into Ryan's home.
 So far, there are no matching fingerprints from the damaged back door.